 All (TU) Writing minors are required to complete this course and to submit a writing portfolio by the end of their senior year.
+Prerequisite: See individual course listing in the current semester class schedule.

-13. Board of Trustees
+13.Board of Trustees

 The University is under the control and direction of the Board of Trustees.
 Among the responsibilities of the Board are establishing broad institutional policies, contributing and securing financial resources to support adequately the institutional goals and selecting the president.